teraearlywine/teraearlywine/README.md

 sequenceDiagram
     participant Cool Person A
     participant Cool Person B
-    Cool Person A->>Cool Person B: Hello Cool Person B, how are you? loop Healthcheck
+    Cool Person A->>Cool Person C: Hello Cool Person C, how are you? loop Healthcheck
         Cool Person C->>Cool Person C: Fighting the man, one terabyte at a time. end